 Cape D’Aguilar Hiking Trail

-The hiking route starts off at the Cape D’Aguilar bus stop, where the bus drops you off.
+Cape D’ Aguilar hike starting point starts at the Cape D’Aguilar bus stop, where the No. 9 bus drops you off.
 You will find Cape D’Aguilar Road on the right.
 Follow that down as it leads you through some windy turns and amazing views of Tai Tam Bay.

 After about 20 minutes of downhill walking, you will arrive at Hok Tsui Tsuen, or Hok Tsui Village in Cantonese.
 If you venture a bit into the village (the village is tiny), you will find a small store selling light refreshments.
 If you are lucky, it might even have tau foo fah (soybean pudding), a local favorite dessert.